 We’ll discuss your needs, challenges, and budget during the consultation.
 Then we'll examine how to best plan and build your school playground.
 We seek to understand the scope, explore options, and strategise so that your project is delivered as smoothly as possible.

 2. School playground design sketches

 During or after our meeting, you’ll receive the initial school playground sketches and proposal with our recommendations, estimated costs, and the timeline for implementation.
 Afterwards, we’ll refine this together and ensure that it meets your expectations.

-Lastly, once we've agreed upon the right solution for you, we’ll transform your outdoor school area into a safe, engaging, fun space - for play, learning and thriving pupils.
-We also guide you through maintenance of the playground equipment, inspections and after-service to ensure that playground equipment is maintained and meets safety standards.
+Lastly, once we've agreed on the best solution for your school, we’ll transform your oval into a safe, engaging and fun space for your students to play and learn.
+We will also guide you through maintenance of the playground equipment, inspections and aftercare to ensure that the playground equipment is maintained and continues to meet Australian safety standards.